 - 5 in another subject

 Places will also be available to those with other equivalent qualifications, e.g. Abitur, Diploma Di Esame Di Stato, European Baccalaureate, Scottish Highers, Titullo de Bachiller, and to applicants with appropriate educational experience or other competencies.
 See admission of students with other competencies.

 All IB and A-level Mathematics candidates (excluding those who wish to study Mathematics and Computer Science) who apply prior to 15 October are required to sit the Mathematics Admissions Test (MAT).
 Students with other qualifications are also encouraged to take this exam.
 The MAT allows us to have a common measure with which to benchmark all our applicants, regardless of which qualifications they are taking as well or those they already have.

 The MAT is a paper-based, subject-specific admissions test which lasts 2.5 hours and takes place in early November.
 For more information about the test, visit the Admission Testing Service's website.
 You must register for the test before taking it.
 Find out how to register for the test.

 Applicants may request their MAT result from April onwards the year after their test sitting.
 A request must be made in writing to email@example.com and confirm your full name, UCAS ID and MAT registration number.

 Sixth Term Examination Paper (STEP)

-In addition, any candidates who are considered borderline may be considered for a STEP offer.
+In addition, some MAT candidates who have a borderline mark may be considered for a STEP offer and that offer may also be increased.
 Find out more about STEP (Sixth Term Examination Paper), which is also administered by ATS.